 Old structures sometimes contain lead, which could cause poisoning.
 Most people who carry out DIY demolitions don’t possess the equipment required for these sensitive demolition jobs, and could therefore end up severely hurt.

-The bulky equipment required for demolitions, such as excavators and power tools, also require a lot of skill to handle.
+The bulky equipment required for demolitions, such as excavators and power tools, also requires a lot of skill to handle.
 In the hands of an amateur, they could compromise the integrity of the structure, causing its collapse.

 The Junk Guys is a waste management and demolition company located in Edmonton.
 If you’re thinking of having a structure demolished, we’re the pros.